MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 Platform admins managing large number of clusters often have problems with staging the updates of multiple clusters (for example, upgrading node OS image or Kubernetes versions) in a safe and predictable way.
 To address this challenge, Azure Kubernetes Fleet Manager (Fleet) allows you to orchestrate updates across multiple clusters using update runs.

 Update runs consist of stages, groups, and strategies and can be applied either manually, for one-time updates, or automatically, for ongoing regular updates using autoupgrade profiles.
-All update runs (manual or automated) honor member cluster maintenance windows.
+All update runs (manual or automated) honor member cluster [maintenance windows][aks-maintenance-windows].

 ## Understanding update runs